jschaefer619/Parler_Network_Analysis/README.md

 #### user_mentions

 Mentions of other users within the body text of a post.
 One challenge here is that there is no way to tell if a user is mentioning another parler user or using the "@" symbol to promote an account on another platform, or to reference some other public figure.
-For instance, a user may mention @BarackObama to bring attention to Barack Obama the public figure, but Barack Obama the public figure has no parler account.
+For instance, a user may mention @BarackObama to bring attention to Barack Obama the public figure, but Barack Obama himself has no parler account.
 Multiple instances are seperated with a '\n'

 #### body_text_cleaned

-This the body text shared in the post, but with the hashtags or media links removed.
+This the body text shared in the post, but with all hashtags or media links removed.

 ### Data Conclusions

-Though there is still a considerable amount of work to be to ensure that this dataset as clean and comprehensive as possible, there is more than enough info available for data entusiasts to dive into!
+Though there is still a considerable amount of work to be to ensure that this dataset as clean and comprehensive as possible, there is more than enough info available for data enthusiasts to dive into!

 ## Voyant Tools Preliminary Large Scale Analysis

 It is a goal of this project to encourage users to engage with the parler in a less abstracted a mediated way.
 However, some initial large-scale analysis is still useful.

-I encourage visitors to go to this VoyantTools visit voyant tools and upload the three with three 'sub-corpuses' of this dataset that I have linked in the repository.
-The three 'sub-corpuses' are as follows: the hastags, the cleaned body texts, and the domains.
+I encourage visitors to go to the [VoyantTools](https://voyant-tools.org) and upload the three with three 'sub-corpuses' of this dataset that I have [linked in the repository](https://github.com/jschaefer619/Parler_Network_Analysis).
+The three 'sub-corpuses' are as follows: the hashtags, the cleaned body texts, and the domains.

 Some qualitative I noticed during my data explorations:

-+ Brietbart still has a sizable presense on Parler, but it seems that other alt-right media outlets have large audiences
++ Brietbart still has a sizable presence on Parler, but it seems that other alt-right media outlets have large audiences
 + Trump is central in the overall discourse on Parler
-+ There is a large amount of Hostility Towards former VP Mike Pence for aknowldeging Joe Biden's victory
++ There is a large amount of Hostility Towards former VP Mike Pence for aknowledging Joe Biden's victory
 + Many users go to Parler after being banned or suspended on other social media platforms

 ## Why Network Analysis - An why build a tool for this?

 The strengths and weakness of this corpus informed my decision to focus on Network Analysis for this project.
 This data was not collected through an API (leading to much effort being put - and even more needed - to clean and organize this data), so some important information is missing/obscured.
 But this data was collected through scraping user timelines.
 This scrapping method is conducive to network analysis, each post was associated with both the user that shared this post, and the author of the post.

-There are many fantastic Network Analysis tools avialable.
+There are many fantastic Network Analysis tools avaliable.
 Gephi is a a great, open-source choice.
-These tool are powerful ways to visualize the overall strucure of a network.
+These tool are powerful ways to visualize the overall structure of a network.
 Below is a Gephi generated network made by one of my peers using [Twitter Data about the Capitol Riots](https://capitolriots.humspace.ucla.edu).

 <img width="777" alt="example_network" src="https://user-images.githubusercontent.com/56604738/111742019-a9a13480-8844-11eb-9568-c02916baadfc.png">